stefanprodan/swarmprom/README.md

 {node_id="vkdfx99mm5u4xl2drqhnwtnsv",node_name="swarm-worker-2"} 1406574592
 ```

 This is much better, instead of overlay IPs now I can see the actual Docker Swarm nodes ID and hostname.
 Knowing the hostname of your nods is useful for alerting also.

-You can define an alert when available memory reaches 10% and you will receiving the hostname in the alert message
+You can define an alert when available memory reaches 10% and you will receive the hostname in the alert message
 and not some overlay IP that you can't correlate to a infrastructure item.

-Maybe you are wandering why you'll need the node ID if you have the hostname.
+Maybe you are wondering why you need the node ID if you have the hostname.
 The node ID will help you match
 node-exporter instances to cAdvisor instances.
 All metrics exported by cAdvisor have a label named `container_label_com_docker_swarm_node_id`,
 this label can be used to filter containers metrics by Swarm nods.